Research

 |

-microfluidic devices and single cell analysis techniques for medical
+microfluidic devices and single cell manipulation techniques for medical

 diagnostics and tissue modeling.
 For instance, we confine pathogens from